Buffalo Bills hosting DE Calais Campbell on free-agent visit

-Late Friday evening, NYUp.com / Syracuse.com Bills writer Ryan Talbot tweeted that the Buffalo Bills are set to host free-agent defensive end Calais Campbell “this coming week.”
+Late Friday evening, NYUp.com / Syracuse.com Bills writer Ryan Talbot re-tweeted Tiffany Blackmon who stated that the Buffalo Bills are set to host free-agent defensive end Calais Campbell “this coming week.”

 The 2019 NFL Walter Payton NFL Man of the Year, Campbell has already paid visits to the Atlanta Falcons and Jacksonville Jaguars.